Kenneth Molloy

 Kenneth Dennis Molloy (August 2, 1919 – March 9, 1999) was a judge on the New York State Supreme Court.

 Early life

 Molloy was born in Brooklyn, New York and attended high school at Manual Training High School, where he played lacrosse, basketball, baseball and swimming.
 He also worked on the school newspaper, was class president and a member of the student government.
 Molloy was also a member of the Mu Chapter of the Omega Gamma Delta fraternity and became acquainted with Manhasset through both the fraternity (which had a chapter in Manhasset) and through lacrosse which was then the only school on Long Island to have a team.

-Molloy subsequently attended Syracuse University, where he played lacrosse and was a member of the Sigma Chi Fraternity.
-He became a two-time All-American in lacrosse.
+Molloy subsequently attended Syracuse University, where he was a two-time All-American as a member of the lacrosse team.
+He was also a member of the Sigma Chi fraternity.

 World War II

 On March 29, 1943, Ens.
 Molloy was assigned to Squadron 21 and told to report to Commander Motor Torpedo Squadron Twenty-One, Navy Yard, New York for outfitting.
 He then served as a PT boat commander in the Pacific in World War II where he was awarded a Silver Star for "conspicuous gallantry and intrepidity in action against the enemy" while holding the rank of Lieutenant (jg.).
 His citation reads:

 On 17 August 1944, as Commanding Officer of Motor Torpedo Boat 326, he was conducting a patrol against Japanese barges on the west shore of Geelvink Bay.
 On the previous night another PT patrol had sighted and attacked approximately twelve enemy barges on the beach on the southeastern coast of Mansiman Island, off Manokwari, New Guinea.
 Under orders to make a close reconnaissance of these barges, and to destroy any that remained serviceable, he approached the position in broad daylight to within twenty yards of the beach.
 He first made one run at a very slow speed to appraise the number and condition of the enemy craft.
 He then reversed his course and thoroughly strafed the entire row of barges.
 At this time heavy calibre enemy batteries at Manokwari opened up, as well as machine gun positions on Mansiman.
 Despite this, he courageously and aggressively made a second run in the face of the fire to within fifty yards of the barges and beach.
 It has been definitely established that three of the craft were sunk, and all the remaining barges were damaged beyone repair.
 His skill and calmness were outstanding.
 His leadership was an inspiration to his men.
 His actions were in keeping with the highest traditions of the Navy of the United States.